SpottedSeal314/Homework-6/platform-tutorial/my-format-of-challenge/DESCRIPTION.md

 **Task**: Your goal is to change the _count_instances_ method to count the number of instances _target_ appears within _data_.
 Your goal is to finish this as safely and efficiently as possible.

-_Post Note_: This is an assignment made for INF 113 and our group is not totally experienced with cyber security, just coding in Python.
-This is our best approximation of what we believe a good challenge to be.